morganjroberts/open-UST/docs/about.md

 ## Citing open-UST

 open-UST will shortly be published in a journal paper.
-Currently, please cite this repository if you use open-UST in your research:
+Currently, please cite the GitHub repository if you use open-UST in your research:

 ```
 @misc{roberts2022_open-UST,